nbriannl/DIALDemo/README.md

-# DIALDemo
+# DIAL Demo
-This is a simple demo for the DIAL Protocol written in Python
+This is a simple demo for the DIAL Protocol v2.2 written in Python based on the specifications detailed [here](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGlhbC1tdWx0aXNjcmVlbi5vcmd8ZGlhbHxneDoxOWFiYWMxMDQ4YmI4MWE2).

-## How to run
+## Setup
+- Install any dependencies via `pip`

-`python3 DIALDemo`
+- Run `python3 DIALDemo`
+  - After running DIAL Service Discovery once, you may have a default DIAL server you would like to play around with.
+You can replace the URL by changing the variable `defaultDialRestSeviceUrl` in `dialDemo.py`.

+## DIAL concepts not covered by the Demo
+- Installing an app after querying for app info
+- Sending additional data from first-screen app to a DIAL server
+- Hiding an app
+- DIAL Wake-up
+- Force Low Power Mode